borerjason/Tic-Tac-Toe/README.md

              - Role (opponent)
              - gameId (opponent)

+ ### Board
+ Maintains the state of the individual game.
+State includes the Board, next players turn, total number of plays, winner status, if there is an opponent present, and the size of the board.
+I added a state variable n as the size of the board so future iterations of the app can have board sizes of different dimensions.
+The current board is set to a fixed size of 3.

 ## Styling

 I utilized the styled-components library to optimize for resusable styled DOM elements.
 Elements that are used in more than one container are saved in the parent 'components' folder.
 Elements that are specific to one container are saved within their respective container's folder.

 ## Testing

 State functions and game play functions were tested with jest.